Logo

 4. Baptists studying for a theological qualification

-We are aware that a number of Baptist church members and Baptist ministers are studying for undergraduate or postgraduate theological qualifications as part of their own learning and development.
-You will have received details from Spurgeon’s in their Information for Continuing Students document of other providers you may approach to ask about the continuation of your studies.
+Baptist church members and Baptist ministers studying for undergraduate or postgraduate theological qualifications as part of their own learning and development have received details from Spurgeon’s in their Information for Continuing Students document of other providers to approach to ask about the continuation of studies.
 The list includes both Baptist and non-Baptist colleges.
 We notice with regret that one or two of the more innovative Spurgeon’s courses are unique to Spurgeon’s and it may prove difficult for other colleges to award APL for these.

 5. BU Newly Accredited Ministers (NAMs)